lincc-frameworks/pre-commit-hooks/README.md

 - hook id: check-lincc-frameworks-template-version
 - duration: 0.59s

+A new version of your project template is available!
-Time to update your template version from 1.3.0 -> 1.3.1 Run the following command to update your template. copier update
+Your version (1.3.0) is older than the latest (1.3.1) Run the following command to update your template: copier For more information see the documentation: https://lincc-ppt.readthedocs.io/en/latest/source/update_project.html
 ```